The Artist as Culture Producer: A Conversation with Morehshin Allahyari, Jean Shin, and Shinique Smith, moderated by Sharon Louden and Sara Reisman

-Sharon Louden will moderate a conversation with Sara Reisman, Executive and Artistic Director of the Shelley & Donald Rubin Foundation, and artists Morehshin Allahyari, Jean Shin, and Shinique Smith, who have contributed to Louden’s new book The Artist as Culture Producer.
-The conversation will center on questions of cultural representation as they relate to artistic production, community-building, and the artist’s role in society, reflecting on issues raised by The 8th Floor’s current exhibition The Intersectional Self.
-Part of the promotional tour for The Artist as Culture Producer, the event will include a book signing immediately following the panel discussion.
+Sharon Louden moderated a conversation with Sara Reisman, Executive and Artistic Director of the Shelley & Donald Rubin Foundation, and artists Morehshin Allahyari, Jean Shin, and Shinique Smith, who have contributed to Louden’s new book The Artist as Culture Producer.
+The conversation centered on questions of cultural representation as they relate to artistic production, community-building, and the artist’s role in society, reflecting on issues raised by The 8th Floor’s exhibition The Intersectional Self.
+Part of the promotional tour for The Artist as Culture Producer, the event included a book signing immediately following the panel discussion.

 Morehshin Allahyari is an artist, activist, educator, and occasional curator.
 She is the recipient of The Leading Global Thinkers of 2016 Award by magazine Foreign Policy.

 Allahyari was born and raised in Iran and moved to the United States in 2007.
 Her work deals with the political, social, and cultural contradictions we face every day.
 She thinks about technology as a philosophical toolset to reflect on objects and as a poetic means to document our personal and collective lives struggles in the 21st century.
 She is the co-author of The 3D Additivist Cookbook in collaboration with writer/artist Daniel Rourke– (published oin December 2016 online in 3DPDF format and in print by the Institute of Networked Cultures).
 Her modeled, 3D-printed sculptural reconstructions of ancient artifacts destroyed by ISIS, titled Material Speculation: ISIS, have received widespread curatorial and press attention and have been exhibited worldwide.